bjgoddard/Platformer_Phaser3_Tiled/README.md

 As of December 5, 2019 finalized map events and sounds.

-If I had more time I would...
+# Future Goals
-Introduce fireballs for increased difficulty.
+With more time, I will introduce fireballs for increased difficulty.
+At the time, Phaser3 had limited documentation on its capabilities, particularly when using particles with collision, so finding a workaround is necessary.